Attachments – (0)

 But when we do start to get back together what are the things we would like to keep from this experience?
 What have we learned? this is one of the things the Church Council will be chatting about when we meet next Monday.
 Do share your ideas with your reps.

 General Job Vacancies

-- We desperately need more help with the laptop.
+- When we start meeting again we will desperately need more help with the laptop.
 Could you learn to do this?

 - Children’s work co-ordinator and week-by-week helpers

 - Deanery Synod reps, Church Council reps, Church Council secretary from the Annual Meeting